 He finished his playing career in France, making the All-Star team all seven seasons.
 During that time, he also led the league in free throw percentage, averaging an amazing 92% from the line in 1992.

 Following his retirement in 1992, Smith began coaching high school basketball.
 He coached nine years at Bishop Gorman High School, earning two state titles and two runner-up finishes.

-Smith currently coaches and mentors at the Andre Agassi Boys and Girls Club of Nevada.
-His youth teams have won seven titles.
+Smith continued to coach and mentor at the Andre Agassi Boys and Girls Club of Nevada.
+His youth teams won seven titles.

 Born: March 10, 1955

 Claim to Fame: He was instrumental in leading the Runnin' Rebels to its first ever Final Four appearance in 1977.